mongodb/docs/source/includes/command/atlas-dataLakePipelines-runs.rst

 Related Commands
 ----------------

-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-dataLakePipelines-runs-describe` - Return the details for the specified data lake pipeline run for your project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-dataLakePipelines-runs-list` - Returns all data lake pipeline runs for your project.
+* :ref:`atlas-dataLakePipelines-runs-watch` - Watch for the specified data lake pipeline run to complete.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   describe </command/atlas-dataLakePipelines-runs-describe>
+   list </command/atlas-dataLakePipelines-runs-list>
+   watch </command/atlas-dataLakePipelines-runs-watch>